Suitable for mainstream KS1, KS2 and special schools.

 Afternoon Engineer Meeting (in the hall) for us all to come together with the work produced.
 Jason includes the children and their Jason planes in a short story inspired by Amy's flight to Australia.
 At the end of the story Jason reveals a special invitation to take part in the 1930 Croydon Air Race!
 This will take place the next day in the school hall AKA Croydon Airport; the busiest and most important London airport in the 20's and 30's.
 It is from here that Amy Johnson took off on her famous flight to Australia 90 years ago!

-DAY TWO: Morning engineer meeting (Assembly in hall) with the whole year group.
+Morning engineer meeting (Assembly in hall) with the whole year group.

 Jason congratulates them on all the achievements of yesterday and focuses attention upon the Croydon Air Race.